 Statistical evaluation of the data revealed a feature set matrix using one glycation site of haptoglobin (K141) and twelve routine parameters typically used to characterize T2DM (FPG, HbA1c, FPI, C-peptide) and IR (HOMA-IR, FFAs) (58) providing a high accuracy of 95% for the cohort, which confirms our previous results (57).
 This result emphasizes the relevance of HP K141 acting as biomarker for the disease, as HP K141 provided also the highest accuracies in combination with HbA1c and FPG in the previous cohort (57).

 Based on cut-off values for the 29 glycation sites determined previously in patients with newly diagnosed T2DM (57), prediabetic subjects could be subdivided into three clusters.
 Importantly, these three clusters may reflect the individual risk to progress from prediabetes to T2DM, to remain prediabetic or to improve hyperglycemia.
 Reexamination of these individuals after three to five years, indicated that individuals of one cluster predominantly advanced to T2DM or deterioration of prediabetic status.
-According to the RF-RVM method, glycation sites of HSA and serotransferrin contributed most to the classification of the three clusters at baseline underlining their relevance for identifying prediabetic subgroups.
+According to the RF-RFE method, glycation sites of HSA and serotransferrin contributed most to the classification of the three clusters at baseline underlining their relevance for identifying prediabetic subgroups.
 Since subgroups might respond differently to T2DM treatment strategies or show individual risks for disease progression and developing diabetic complications, the glycation sites might provide a prognostic tool to overcome current diagnostic limitations.
 However, this study was limited by the small size of discovery cohorts and the limited transferability into clinical routine providing ‘only’ first hints and need to be tested in larger cohorts using at least the set of glycation sites applied here, maybe even further sites from different plasma proteins.
 Moreover, the value of our glycation site cluster to predict T2DM should be tested in the context of large, prospective epidemiologic studies on the long-term incident risk to develop T2DM.
-In addition, we propose to investigate whether the combination of HbA1c with glycation levels of plasma proteins (especially HSA, serotransferrin, and haptoglobin) and there dynamics may reflect the individual risk to develop long-term complications of diabetes including diabetic retinopathy, nephropathy and neuropathy.
+In addition, we propose to investigate whether the combination of HbA1c with glycation levels of plasma proteins (especially HSA, serotransferrin, and haptoglobin) and their dynamics may reflect the individual risk to develop long-term complications of diabetes including diabetic retinopathy, nephropathy and neuropathy.

 Conclusions